griffithlab/rnabio.org/_posts/0001-05-01-RNAseq_Data.md

 ***

-**NOTE**: various data sets used over time for our RNA-seq workshops can be found here: [https://xfer.genome.wustl.edu/gxfer1/project/gms/testdata/bams/](https://xfer.genome.wustl.edu/gxfer1/project/gms/testdata/bams/)
+**NOTE**: The complete RAW HCC1395 data sets can be found here: [http://genomedata.org/pmbio-workshop/fastqs/all/](http://genomedata.org/pmbio-workshop/fastqs/all/)

 If you use this data, please cite our paper: [Citation](https://github.com/griffithlab/rnaseq_tutorial/wiki/Citation)